Icelk/kvarn.org/public/pipeline.md

 This is here to make development easier; to have a clear plan of what to do, where to implement it, and the branching of functions.

-# Layer 1 / Transport Layer
+# Layer 1 / Transport

 This is the layer managing the transport layer of the connections.
 Currently, it's not implemented, but that should be easy (said that before, haven't you?).